electrode-io/electrode-native/ern-cauldron-api/README.md

 -  ern cauldron repository add <repoAlias> <repoUrl>
 ```

- You can ass as many cauldron urls as you want using the above command and easily switch between cauldron instances using the `use` command as shown below.
+ You can add as many cauldron urls as you want using the above command and easily switch between cauldron instances using the `use` command as shown below.

  ```
  -  ern cauldron repository use <repoAlias>